salma71/pump_selection/README.md

   * Type 'show product list' To discover the company's product ranges

-  * Type 'show series list' to discover the available series for each product
+  * Type 'show series list' then hit 'enter twice' to discover the available series for each product

   * Type 'close' to exit the application